Skip to Content

 Being a coniferous tree, you should know that the arborvitae has lush green leaves that grow all around it.
 If you notice empty branches and cracked twigs with clear patches appearing in the middle, then this is a sign that your tree is dying.

-You will also notice dead leaves still clinging to the plant, despite the fact that winter might have ended.
+You will also notice dead leaves still clinging to the plant, even though winter might have ended.
 Another clear indication that the plant is dying is when you begin to see yellow, brown, or red needles appearing on the branches.

 This is a clear sign that the plant is stressed or about to die.